RobinNagpal/fuel-token-track-docs/Contract.md

 By following this guide and leveraging the provided Sway code, you'll gain hands-on experience crafting your very own token contract, ready to be deployed on the Fuel network!

-Start by removing everything from the file except the the `contract` keyword since we are writing a contract so that won't change.
+Start by removing everything from the file except the the `contract` keyword since you are writing a contract so that won't change.

-Since, we are creating a token, we will need some sort of storage in order to track the total circulation of the token as well as a map to keep track of the accounts which hold this token.
+Since, you are creating a token, you will need some sort of storage in order to track the total circulation of the token as well as a map to keep track of the accounts which hold this token.
-We declare a storage block with the following lines of code:
+Declare a storage block with the following lines of code:

 ```
 // Define storage variables for the contract